-The guest account lets other users use your computer without changing any settings, access private files, or installing any applications.
-Windows 10 no longer offers a guest account to share your PC, but you can create a restricted account (the equivalent of a guest account).
+The guest account lets other users use your computer without being able to change any settings, access private files or install any applications.
+Windows 10 no longer offers a guest account to share your PC but you can create a restricted account (the equivalent of a guest account).

-Malware, insider threats, third-party vendors & partners, and privileged user errors account for the most common privileged access abuse faced by enterprises.
+Malware & ransomware, insider threats, third-party vendors & partners, and privileged user errors account for the most common privilege abuse faced by enterprises.

 This short review of some cyber attack situations that companies have faced in the past is included here.
 It will help you understand how to avoid similar occurrences in your organisation.

-These are some of the famous examples of how threat actors took advantage of privileged access in the real world;
+These are some of the famous examples of how threat actors took advantage of higher privileges in the real world;

 Target could have avoided this breach if it had reviewed access provisions for its suppliers and staff regularly.
-The outcome may have been different by limiting access permissions to the least resources and areas needed by the heating and ventilation company.
-Restricting third-party vendor access has been a challenging security control for many organisations.
+By limiting access permissions required to the least resources and areas needed by the heating and ventilation company, the outcome may have been different.
+Restricting access of vendors/third-party staff has been a challenging security control for many organisations.
 However, to avoid scenarios similar to Target’s, companies must give such rules utmost importance.
-Enterprises should provide access only when vendors need access.
+Enterprises should provide access on a need basis only.

 In 2020, nation state backed attackers compromised SolarWinds, a major United States IT firm.
 This infiltration went undetected for almost a year, giving attackers access to SolarWinds’ (rights reserved) sensitive data and its clients.
 Most of these clients were US department agencies and corporates.
 The attackers worked by inserting malicious code into the SolarWinds Orion code.
-When SolarWinds unknowingly sent out regular software updates containing the malicious code, it created a backdoor that the attackers used to spy on customers.
+When SolarWinds unknowingly sent out regular software updates containing the malicious code, it created a backdoor via service accounts that enjoyed high privileges in the network that the attackers used to spy on customers.

 This attack was possible because of the unrestricted access to critical systems that SolarWinds Orion requires to operate efficiently.
-The software requires global shared administrator access to work, a common requirement with legacy applications like Orion.
+The software requires global shared administrator access to work, a common requirement with legacy application systems like Orion.

-The least privilege principle is difficult – impossible really – to implement with systems like this where either by functionality or by misconfiguration, privileged access is trusted on to the software in use.
-The systems require privileged access to function properly, which creates ample room for trust internally because none of the logging and alerting mechanism will flag such an event.
+The principle of least privilege is difficult – impossible really – to implement with systems like this where either by functionality or by misconfiguration privileged access is trusted on to the software in use.
+The systems require higher privileges that are needed to perform specific functions, which creates ample room for trust internally because none of the logging and alerting mechanisms will flag such an event.

 While such incidents may be quite hard to avoid in this context, enterprises can mitigate such occurrences to a degree by choosing to screen vendors or applications that require access and ensuring stricter information security measures.
 As much as possible, organisations should enforce the least privilege application and access management by removing excessive application privileges.
-This applies to critical assets such as databases also (MySQL, MSQL, etc.).
+This is applicable to critical assets such as databases also (MySQL, MSQL, etc).

-The benefits of the principle of least privilege (PoLP) model are numerous.
+The benefits of the principle of least privilege (PoLP) model are numerous, far more than wasting time thinking around downsides.
 Cyber threats are real, and when they become successful attacks – their effects are crippling.
 Access management is of the highest importance today.
 Here are some benefits enterprises gain when they follow the principle of least privilege;

-By restricting access and user privileges to a role-based process, organisations automatically reduce unauthorised access and infiltration chances.
+By restricting user privileges to a role-based process, organisations automatically reduce the chances of unauthorised access and infiltration.
 It is an effective way for companies to reduce their systems from being exploited.
-Even in an attack, the attack surface range is minimal and limited abuse of system or systems take place, leaving attackers with hardly any choice.
+Even in the event of an attack, the attack surface range is minimal abuse of system or systems takes place, leaving attackers with hardly any choice.

-The least privilege principle significantly reduces malware spread and infection as it starves the malware of access points to infiltrate.
-This way, malware (such as spyware) cannot expand its attacks around the internal systems.
+The principle of least privilege significantly reduces malware spread and infection as it starves the malware of access points to infiltrate.
+This way, malware (such as ransomware, and spyware) is unable to expand their attacks around the internal systems.

-When regulatory agencies perform security audits, organisations that synchronise the principle of least privilege in their systems have a better chance of being cleared and adhering to compliance requirements such as PCI DSS, ISO 27001, GDPR, to name a few.
-Not only it is a security best practice, increasingly, many compliance regulations across various fields also require it for systems security.
+When regulatory agencies perform security audits, organisations that synchronise the principle of least privilege in their systems have a better chance of being cleared and adhering to security compliance requirements such as PCI DSS, ISO 27001, and GDPR a few.
+Not only it is a security best practice, but increasingly, many compliance regulations across various fields also require privilege audit as part of the penetration testing for systems security.

 For instance, in the Payments industry, the PCI DSS Compliance requirements state that “To ensure critical data can only be accessed by authorised personnel, systems and processes must be in place to limit access on a need-to-know basis and according to job responsibilities.”

 Keep in mind that the PoLP is just one dot connecting to others in a defensive controls strategy.
-Let’s take this example where a financial controller in an organisation requires a privileged account to make changes in the internal departments’ finance portal.
-Active Directory integrated portal allocates privileged access to the controller without reviewing the privileges that allow him higher access around the windows network too.
-In case of a spear-phishing attack targeted at this controller, threat actors could gain administrator-level access due to the controller’s underlying account.
-On the contrary, an attacker would have normal user-level access if the financial controller was supplied with a different account to be used for privileged tasks only or via a jump box used for privileged tasks only.
+Let’s take this example where a financial controller in an organisation requires a privileged account to make changes in the finance portal used by the internal departments.
+Active Directory integrated portal allocates privileges to the controller without reviewing the privileges that allow him higher access around the windows network too.
+In the case of a spear-phishing attack targeted at this controller, threat actors could gain administrator-level access due to the underlying account used by the controller.
+On the contrary, an attacker would have normal user-level access if the financial controller was supplied with a different account to be used for privileged tasks or via a jump box for privileged tasks only.

-Organisations should consider other protective technologies to support the least privilege principle, such as firewalls that prevent connections, antivirus, host-based intrusion detection systems and software restriction processes that limit what applications can install and execute.
-This practice should be deployed at the environment, networks, systems, services down to user/role level.
+Organisations should consider other protective technologies to support the principle of least privilege, such as firewalls that prevent connections, antivirus, host-based intrusion detection systems and software restriction processes that limit what applications can install and execute.
+This practice should be deployed at the environment, networks, systems, and services down to the user/role level.

 Least privilege best practices to follow